NangmanGureum/get-midi-avg-vel/README.md

-# Get Midi Average Velocity
+# Get The average of MIDI note velocity

 It helps for Piano or Keyboard Player!